randyrossi/vicii-kawari/README.md

 ----------------------------|----------------------------------
 Kung Fu Flash Cartridge     | Working as of v1.5 on all long board motherboard revisions I've tested.
 SuperCPU                    | Works as long as the motherboard clock is used (jumper setting).
 Will not work with on-board oscillators.
-MK2 Reloaded                | Not working.
-Does not detect VIC model.
-Shows signs of DRAM timing issues.
+MK2 Reloaded                | Have firmware update that will work.
+Check back later for update.
 The Final Cartridge         | No issues discovered so far.
 Ultimate 1541               | No issues discovered so far.
 Pi1541                      | Must turn off GraphIEC feature or else some demos will fail (same with real VIC-II's) Link232 Wifi Cartridge      | Works but requires motherboard clock jumper setting.
 Will not work with on-board oscillators.
-Turbo Chameleon             | Reported not working SaRuMan DRAM Replacement    | Not working with v1.5 firmware on long boards.
-Can be made to work with a CAS/RAM timing change.
-Testing on a 250407 board is underway (Aug 6, 2022)
+Turbo Chameleon             | Reported not working SaRuMan DRAM Replacement    | Can be made to work with a CAS/RAM timing change.
+Testing on a 250407 board is underway (Aug 6, 2022).
+Check back later for update.

 ## Software Compatibility Matrix